libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 # Examples of EDNS(0) Representation in Json {#jexamples}

-The following examplea are the JSON representations of the examples in [eexamples](#eexamples).
+The following examples are the JSON representations of the examples in [eexamples](#eexamples).
 They may not make really sense and should not appear in normal DNS operation.

 ~~~